-“We tested about 95 percent of the people who’d never been screened before,” said Dr. Barbara Turner, an internal medicine physician and professor of medicine at the UT Health Science Center, who led the study.
+“We tested about 95 percent of the people who’d never been screened before,” said Dr. Barbara Turner, an internal medicine physician and professor of medicine at the UT Health San Antonio, who led the study.
 “And of those, we followed up on over 90 percent with the (test for chronic infection) to see if they still had the infection.
 That’s remarkably high.”

 Hepatitis C can cause cancer and liver failure

 Hepatitis C is a viral infection that can lead to liver scarring and cancer.
 It’s a frequent reason for liver transplants.
 Although a percentage of patients clear the infection on their own, others develop chronic hepatitis C and can carry the infection for 20 years or more without symptoms, unaware they are infected.
 An estimated 2.7 million to 3.9 million Americans are thought to have chronic hepatitis C.

 The study, funded by the Centers for Disease Control and Prevention, and published early online by the Journal of Hospital Medicine, identified 134 people with chronic hepatitis C infection out of more than 6,000 Baby Boomers admitted to University Hospital from December 2012 to January 2014.

 Most were counseled and received follow-up primary care, with about 52 referred to a liver specialist.